-Venus makes last in a lifetime move across face of sun
+Venus makes last in a lifetime move across face of Sun

 Venus has a chokingly dense atmosphere, 100 times thicker than Earth's, that is mostly carbon dioxide, a greenhouse gas.

-Its surface temperature is a lead-melting 900 degrees Fahrenheit (480 degrees Celsius) and towering clouds of sulfuric acid jet around the planet at 220 miles per hour dousing it with acid rain.
+Its surface temperature is a lead-melting 900 degrees Fahrenheit (480 degrees Celsius) and towering clouds of sulphuric acid jet around the planet at 220 miles per hour (355 kph) dousing it with acid rain.

 "Venus is known as the goddess of love, but it's not the type of relationship you'd want," an astronomer said on the Slooh.com webcast.
 "This is a look-but-don't-touch kind of relationship."